Tell Ezou: Discovery and survey

-The site was discovered in 2004 through finds of Bronze Age and Neolithic materials and three megalithic monuments as part of a survey by a combined project that commenced as a partnership of the Museum of Lebanese Prehistory, Directorate General of Antiquities and Museums in Syria, the Mila and Fontanals Institution of the Higher Council for Scientific Research (Barcelona) and the International Institute for Prehistoric Research in the University of Cantabria (Santander).
-Scientific direction was carried out by Dr. Michel Al-Maqdisi (Directorate of Antiquities and Museums of Syria), Dr. Maya Haïdar Boustani (Museum Lebanese Prehistory, LSU) and Dr. Juan José Ibañez (Mila and Fontanals Institution).
+The site was discovered in 2004 following the discovery of Bronze Age and Neolithic artifacts and three megalithic monuments.
+The discovery occurred during a survey organized as a partnership between the Museum of Lebanese Prehistory, the Directorate General of Antiquities and Museums in Syria, the Mila and Fontanals Institution of the Higher Council for Scientific Research, and the International Institute for Prehistoric Research at the University of Cantabria.
+The project directors were Dr. Michel Al-Maqdisi (Directorate of Antiquities and Museums of Syria), Dr. Maya Haïdar Boustani (Museum Lebanese Prehistory, LSU), and Dr. Juan José Ibañez (Mila and Fontanals Institution).

 Excavations

-The site was badly damaged in 2007 by new work done with flattening bulldozers; only the eastern part of one tell mound remained, with another cut in two, one of the megalithic monuments had been completely destroyed in the process.
-Seven small soundings were taken in total, three hitting bedrock between ten and thirty centimeters, it was suggested that this could have been the result of recent demolition of the land for a plantation by a bulldozer.
-The four other soundings hit architectural remains.
+The site was badly damaged in 2007 by new work done with flattening bulldozers; only the eastern part of one tell mound remained, with another cut in two, and one of the megalithic monuments had been completely destroyed in the process.
+Seven small soundings were taken in total, three hitting bedrock between ten and thirty centimetres.
+It was suggested that this could have been the result of the recent demolition of the land for a plantation by a bulldozer.
+The four other sounds hit architectural remains.

-Sounding FC82 revealed a foundation wall almost one meter wide formed by layers of basalt boulders.
-Similar boulders were found to the west may indicate the existence of another wall perpendicular to the first.
-Bronze Age pottery along with a serrated sickle were found at this sounding and the walls and blocks suggested a rectangular building.
+Sounding FC82 revealed a foundation wall almost one metre wide, formed by layers of basalt boulders.
+Similar boulders were found to the west, which may indicate the existence of another wall perpendicular to the first.
+Bronze Age pottery along with a serrated sickle were found at this site, and the walls and blocks suggested a rectangular building.

 Sounding CA72 was taken in an area of 3 x 1 m (approximately 9.8 x 3.2 ft) where the surface layer suggested a mud wall, almost one meter wide in an east–west direction.
 The wall was preserved to a height of one centimeter.
 South of the wall was a bed of stones suggested to be a floor.
 This area was excavated and another floor found ten centimeters lower than the first made of large basalt stones with diameters ranging from twenty to thirty centimeters.
 The wall and the lower floor were suggested to be different layers of occupation, the walls for the first were not found.
 Beneath this, sandy black earth was found where the excavation was halted.
 Bronze Age pottery and flint were collected and a fragment of a bronze object in the first level wall.